How to Achieve a Perfect Guitar Pedal Order

 The reason for this is: in that placement, your volume pedal acts as a master volume for the overall sound rather than to simulate what your guitar’s volume pot already does.

 If you’ve noticed, dialing back on your guitar’s volume knob cleans up the sound before lowering the volume.
-Your guitar already does that, so why get a volume pedal that does the same thing, right?
+Your guitar already does that, so a volume pedal may be unnecessary in your perfect guitar pedal order.

 Try these volume pedals from Ernie Ball, Jim Dunlop, and Boss